enaj1125/I_Submission/README.md

 self._neighbor_list = []   # all its neighbors' id

-###Graph class:represent user network using a hash table, with each user id as key and each node (Node type) as value.
+###Graph class:represent user network using a hash table

-with the following methods defined:
+Each user id as key and each node (Node type) as value, with the following methods defined:

 add(self, node_id1, node_id2)                    # check if node exsit and add to graph